draftedus/tangram/README.md

 ## Repository Structure

-This repository is both a Cargo workspace and a Yarn workspace.
+This repository is a Cargo workspace.
 Every folder in the root of the repository is a Rust crate, except `languages` which holds the language libraries.
 Below is a description of the most important folders:

 - [`core`](core): This folder contains the `tangram_core` crate that defines the model file format and automated machine learning functionality.
 It is used by the `tangram_cli` crate to train a model, and by the `libtangram` crate to expose its functionality as a C api to the language libraries.